25 Great Writers Who Battled Drug Addiction and Alcoholism

 F. Scott Fitzgerald

-Died at the age of 44 thanks to an alcohol-induced heart attack, the Great Gatsby writer produced numerous fantastic books despite his incredibly heavy drinking.
+Dying at the age of 44 thanks to an alcohol-induced heart attack, the Great Gatsby writer produced numerous fantastic books despite his incredibly heavy drinking.

 Baudelaire wrote Flowers of Evil (Fleurs de Mal), which was a swipe at the industrialization of Paris.
 He translated a lot of Poe’s work while enjoying his hashish habit.